 Students take 12 to 18 credits/semester for a minimum of 24 total credits per year.
 This program requires completion of a minimum of 48 credit hours to graduate.
+For more detail, please refer to the catalog.

 First-year Interdisciplinary Health Sciences students complete required coursework designed to address the needs of all students in this program, regardless of their intended health care career.
 Students also choose elective courses with assistance from a program advisor, to ensure the curriculum is tailored for each student's needs and interests.
 Likewise, students consult with a program advisor when selecting a concentration track.
 In this way, each student's Interdisciplinary Health Sciences curriculum can be customized to reinforce specific health care interests.
 The Interdisciplinary Health Sciences program also helps students prepare for standardized exams by providing an MCAT or DAT preparatory course, included in the cost of tuition.